 1. Steamed Mo:Mo

-Being an Asian, you are more than familiar with the most popular kind of Momo, not just in Nepal but all over South Asia.
-And that is Steamed Momo.
-These scrumptious juicy Momos are generally filled with minced veggies sauntered with spices, and wrapped in white coats.
+Being an Asian, you are probably more than familiar with the most popular dish Momo; not just in Nepal but all over South Asia.
+Steamed Momo.
+These scrumptious Momos are generally filled with minced veggies sauntered with spices, and wrapped in white coats.
 These little balls are served with fiery (and I mean SPICY!)
-Chutney as a Tibetan-juxtaposition in Newari food.
+Chutney as a Tibetan addition to the Newari food of Kathmandu.

 You have your Steamed Momo.
 You have your Fried Momo.
 And then mixing the two kinds becomes Kothey Momo.
 These dumplings are half-steamed and half-fried, and more elongated than the standard size of Momos.